top of page

 Mindfulness helps cultivate awareness of your desires and their underlying motivations.

-• How to Start: Dedicate 5–10 minutes a day to mindfulness meditation, focusing on your breath and observing your thoughts without judgment.
+How to Start: Dedicate 5–10 minutes a day to mindfulness meditation, focusing on your breath and observing your thoughts without judgment.
+Use mindfulness to notice the moments when desires arise, allowing you to recognize them as they happen.

 5. Build Non-Physical Connections